rippedpiracy/docs/Mobile/Android.md

 [**Obtainium**](https://github.com/ImranR98/Obtainium) - App which allows you to install and update different applications directly from their release pages.
 Supports a lot of sources such as Github, Gitlab, F-Droid, Codeberg etc.

+[**GitHub Store**](https://github-store.org) - An open-source app store for discovering, installing, and updating software directly from GitHub releases across Android, Windows, macOS, and Linux.

 ## Browsers
 [**Firefox Nightly**](https://play.google.com/store/apps/details?id=org.mozilla.fenix) | [**Fennec**](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid) - Nightly and Stable versions of Firefox.
 Here's a [Guide](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/) to add more extensions to Firefox Nightly.